Linnean Society Treasures Tour March

-These ever-popular tours will cover the history of the Society with particular emphasis on Charles Darwin and Alfred Russel Wallace, as well as the Collections and legacy of Carl Linnaeus.
-Led by our knowledgeable and dedicated Library staff, tours include visits to the Meeting Room and the grand Reading Room of the Library.
+Our tours will cover the history of the Society with particular emphasis on Charles Darwin and Alfred Russel Wallace, as well as the Collections and legacy of Carl Linnaeus.
+Tours last approximately 45 minutes, though times may vary.
+All tours are subject to staff availability and change.

 The Meeting Room: A warm welcome to the Linnean Society awaits you!
 Admire the President's crocodile-skin chair, see the portraits of Charles Darwin and Alfred Russel Wallace, and hear more about the Linnean Society's past, present and future.

 The Linnaean Collections: Journey underground to a bomb-proof strongroom to discover spectacular butterflies, beetles and books.
 Learn more about Carl Linnaeus, one of the founding fathers of modern biology, his works and his role in the History of Science.